ibm-cloud-docs/pattern-pvs-ibmi-resiliency/networking-design.md

 When provisioned through the {{site.data.keyword.cloud_notm}} catalog, an automation process deploys the FalconStor VTL solution, which includes:

 - The deployment target on Power Virtual Server
 - A delivery method of a server image.
-This may be an S922,E980, or an E1022 logical partition (LPAR) Power Virtual server model.
+This may be an S922, E980, or an E1022 logical partition (LPAR) Power Virtual server model.
-- The falconstor license is provisioned
+- The provisioning of the Falconstor license.
-- There are also optional configurable input variables availble to the customer such as network, storage sizing, and index size.
+- There are optional configurable input variables available to the customer such as network, storage sizing, and index size.
-- For more information please see the FalconStor [order form](https://cloud.ibm.com/catalog/content/vtltile-tags-v10.03-01-f1e88e51-7e3d-4fbc-a7ed-3ab9adb2afea-global) in the IBM cloud catalog
+- For more information, see the FalconStor [order form](https://cloud.ibm.com/catalog/content/vtltile-tags-v10.03-01-f1e88e51-7e3d-4fbc-a7ed-3ab9adb2afea-global){: external}.

 ### High availability clusters
 {: #highavailability-clusters}

 Each {{site.data.keyword.powerSysShort}} needs its own IP which is a service IP typically on the same VLAN as the partner Power VSI.
-The service IP is an additional IP used for the application impacted by HA.
+The service IP is an extra IP used for the application that is impacted by HA.